 $106.00 $85.00 You Save 19% ($21.00)BUY STREAMING VIDEO FOR JUST $75

 See Cheri paint the animals she loves to see her style and impressionistic interpretation.
-And to witness how she turns what seems to be pretty common subjects into works of art.
+And how she turns what seems to be pretty common subjects into works of art.
+In this first of 3 videos, she choose to paint the subject using, primarily, a palette knife to dramatize the character of this particular rooster named “Straight Ahead.”

-This is an excellent demonstration of not only interpreting the subject in an impressionistic style, but her skill in using large bristle brushes to do the majority of the painting.
+This is an excellent demonstration of not only interpreting the subject in an impressionistic style, but her skill in using a palette knife to do the majority of the painting.
+If you’ve ever wanted to see someone skilled in the use of a palette knife, this video is for you.

 Cheri studied oil painting intensely for three years with Ron Lukas, a protege of Sergei Bongart, who taught in the tradition of the Russian Impressionists.
 In her studies, Cheri concentrated on seeing and conveying the effects of color and light on forms.